How Much Does Workmans’ Comp Pay for a Back Injury?

 How Much Compensation Will I Get for a Back Injury?

-A worker’s compensation settlement differs from a personal injury claim.
+worker’s compensation settlement differs from a personal injury claim.
 Most notably, workers’ compensation does not provide benefits for non-economic damages like pain and suffering or lost quality of life.
-In addition, injured workers are entitled to workers’ compensation benefits regardless of fault.
+However, virtually all worker’s comp programs offer injured workers medical and lost-wage benefits.

-Workers’ compensation insurance assists with medical bills, out-of-pocket expenses, transportation costs to and from treatment, and some lost wages.
-It offers vocational benefits in some states to help employees return to work.
+Workers’ compensation insurance also offers vocational benefits in some states to help employees return to work.

 Categories of Workers’ Comp for a Back Injury